-David Hosking died at the age of 76 on Saturday January 4 2020.
+David Hosking passed away at the age of 76 on Saturday January 4 2020.

 He was one of the most prominent Cornish artists of modern times and painted with a distinctive style, using bright colours and strong compositions to portray coastal scenes.